 Technology and Graphics: The importance of good technological skills can never be underestimated and trained people with applied skills in all areas of trades and technology continue to be in high demand, as skill shortages remain even in times of recession.
 The skills imparted in school-based technology courses give a sound basis for further training in either traditional trades or applied technology for industry and information services.
 Graphics is an essential element of the design process and skilled technologists with Graphics and CAD/CAM skills are constantly in high demand in the engineering industry.

 NOTE: All international students – entry into courses depends on a number of factors including confirmation of prior learning and ability in your chosen subjects and at least an intermediate level of English.
 Students without the prerequisite level of English on arrival will be referred to the onsite high school preparation class until the required English level is reached.

-Students in Forms 3 and 4 study a major core of subjects consisting of English, Mathematics, Social Studies, Science, Languages and a minor core of Physical Education, Music, Art and Technology.
-No major core subject will consist of a course of less than one year's duration.
+Junior students (those in Forms 3 and 4) study a major core of subjects consisting of English, Mathematics, Social Studies, Science, Languages and a minor core of Physical Education, Music, Art and Technology.
+No major core subject will consist of a course of less than one year’s duration.
 Please download the Form 3 Curriculum and Assessment Guide here.